5

 Big SUV relinquishes V6 engine as Italian luxury brand initiates electric transition

-Electric cars struggle to excite enthusiasts, so Maserati has used some powerful imagery to sell its inaugural crop of EVs: lightning, or folgore if you’re Italian.
+Electric cars can struggle to excite enthusiasts, so Maserati has used some powerful imagery to sell its inaugural crop of EVs: lightning, or folgore if you’re Italian.

 The first of them to arrive is the Maserati Grecale Folgore, a large (4.8m-long) SUV that has been on sale here in V6 and four-cylinder turbo petrol forms (and viewed with tempered admiration by Autocar) since 2022.

-That might be why, unlike the standard Maserati Grecale, which was very late to the D-segment SUV party, the Grecale Folgore has arrived a little more promptly to fight it out with the Mercedes-Benz EQE SUVPorsche Macan Electric, Audi Q6 E-tron and Genesis Electrified GV70.
+That might be why, unlike the standard Maserati Grecale (which was very late to the D-segment SUV party), the Grecale Folgore has arrived a little more promptly to fight it out with the Mercedes-Benz EQE SUVPorsche Macan Electric, Audi Q6 E-tron and Genesis Electrified GV70.

 Advertisement